frelon/suse-elemental/docs/image-build-and-customization.md

 5. Prepare for Kubernetes cluster creation and resource deployment:
    1. Prepare Helm charts and Kubernetes manifests
    2. Download the RKE2 extension image, as specified in the parsed core platform release manifest.
-6. Begin OS installation process:
+6. Begin the OS installation process:
    1. Create a new disk image with size as defined in `os.yaml` and type as specified by the user.
    2. Attach a loop device to the newly created image.
    3. Partition loop device and start a btrfs snapshotter transaction.